-Adventure lovers will find lots to do in Courmayeur, Italy, in both summer and winter.
+Hikers and adventure lovers will find lots to do in the gorgeous mountain town of Courmayeur, Italy, in both summer and winter.

-A charming village on the footsteps of the Italian face of the Mont Blanc, Courmayeur is well worth spending a few days, in both summer and in winter.
+A charming village on the steps of the Italian face of the Mont Blanc, Courmayeur is well worth spending a mountain holiday in both summer and in winter.
+Here’s what to do and what you won’t want to miss.

 Where is Courmayeur?

-Courmayeur is a famous alpine resort in on the north-west edge of Italy, bordering France and Switzerland and boasting stunning views of Mont Blanc.
-No matter the season, there are plenty of alpine adventures waiting for you.
+Courmayeur is a famous alpine resort on the northwest edge of Italy, bordering France and Switzerland in the Italian Alps.
+It boasts stunning views of Mont Blanc.
+No matter the season, there are plenty of alpine adventures from hiking to skiing and mountain views with a touch of mountaineering history waiting for you.

-In winter, Courmayeur is a popular ski destination.
-In summer, lots of people hiking the Tour du Mont Blanc stop in Courmayeur.
+In winter, Courmayeur is a popular ski destination with all its snow-capped mountains.
+In summer, lots of people doing our Self-Guided Tour du Mont Blanc stop in Courmayeur for a rest day.

-If you’re trekking the TMB, you can simply overnight and continue the following morning.
-However, if you want to take a break Courmayeur is an excellent choice and the best place to do so on the TMB route.
+If you’re hiking the Tour du Mont Blanc, you can simply overnight and continue the following morning.
+However, if you want to take a break, Courmayeur is an excellent choice and the best place to do so on the TMB route.

-The town is charming, Courmayeur restaurants are cozy and serve excellent food, and there’s a lot to do.
+The town is charming, Courmayeur restaurants are cozy and serve excellent food, and there’s a lot to do whether you want to stay in the town center or up up up the snow-caped mountains.

 Weather in Courmayeur

 At an elevation of 1,224 m (4,016 ft), Courmayeur has the typical alpine climate.
-Winter is cold and generally snowy, while the summer season is usually short and pleasantly cool.
+Winter is cold and generally snowy, perfect for a day of skiing, while the summer season is usually short and pleasantly cool with all-around amazing views and plenty of outdoor activities to do!

 Things to do in Courmayeur, Italy, in Summer

-Treat yourself with one of the most spectacular cablecars rides in the Alps, from Courmayeur up to Punta Helbronner at 3,466m (11,371ft).
+Treat yourself to one of the most spectacular cablecar rides in the Alps, from Courmayeur up to Punta Helbronner at 3,466m (11,371ft).

 Swim in Europe’s Highest Heated Open-Air Mountain Swimming Pool